-- ★ In a kadhai, add the oil, add the mustard seeds and let it splutter. - ★ Add the slit green chilies and curry leaves. - \bigstar Add the onions and capsicum and sauté till soft. - ★ Add the tomatoes and cook till soft with the turmeric powder - ★ Add the drained vermicelli and the moong sprouts and toss it well with salt and a tsp of sugar. - ★ Cover and cook for the flavors to mix in for 3 minutes. - ★ Put off the flame and add lemon to taste and garnish with coriander leaves. - ★ Serve with coconut chutney.
+- let it splutter. - ★ Add the slit green chilies and curry leaves. - Add the onions and capsicum and sauté till soft. - ★ Add the tomatoes and cook till soft with the turmeric powder - ★ Add the drained vermicelli and the moong sprouts and toss it well with salt and a tsp of sugar. - ★ Cover and cook for the flavors to mix in for 3 minutes. - ★ Put off the flame and add lemon to taste and garnish with coriander leaves. - ★ Serve with coconut chutney.